mahakal001/maze-runner/README.md

 # maze-runner
-This is an AI based project where a character will play in a maze against ghosts who uses AI search algorithms to choose proper paths to follow YOU.
+This is an AI based project where a character plays in a maze environment against ghosts.
+Ghosts uses AI search algorithms to choose proper paths to follow us.
+Our goal is to eat all available items without being caught by Ghosts.